-You can assign color tags to your files to make it easier e.g. to visually distinguish between them, to let them sort by its color tag or track an own workflow.
+You can assign color labels to your files to make them easier to distinguish visually, to sort them by the color of the label or to instantly track the status of files in your workflow.

-You can also create more color tags as the 9 preset.
-These newly created color tags will be automatically assigned a gray color.
+In addition to the 9 presets, you can create more color labels by clicking the header “Color Label” in the Tags panel and pressing the [Ins] key.
+These newly created color labels will be automatically assigned a gray color.

 Assign a color Label

-There are various ways to assign a color tag.
-You can do this in the thumbnail preview, in the Catalog Tags Panel, in the Properties panel, via the File menu or by entering a corresponding keyboard shortcut.
+There are various ways to assign a color label.
+You can do it on a Thumbnail Preview, in the Tags Panel, in the Properties Panel, via the File Menu or by using a corresponding keyboard shortcut.

-Click with the left mouse button on the bottom left color marker icon.
+Left-click the color label icon below the thumbnail on the left.
 This opens a dropdown list from which you can select the color you want.

-Assign a color label in the Catalog Tags Panel
+Assign a color label in the Tags Panel

-Navigate to the Catalog Tags Panel on the left side of the screen.
-There you click on the little triangle symbol at Color Label to expand the list.
-Here you can see which colors have been assigned to how many images.
-You can now select one or more thumbnail previews in the Browser and drag & drop them onto the respective color.
+In the Tags Panel on the left of the screen click the little triangle next to Color Label to expand the list.
+On the right you can see the number of images that each color has been assigned to.
+You can now select one or more thumbnail previews in the Browser Window and drag & drop them onto the respective color.

-You can replace the predefined color names by your own.
+You can replace the predefined color names with names of your own.

-To specify your own color labels, please navigate to the file menu, click “Catalog” -> Color Labels … “.
+To specify your own color names, in the file menu, click Catalog -> Color Labels.

-In the following opening window you can now replace the existing color labels by your own names.
+In the Color Labels window (see above) you can now replace the existing color names with names of your own.